 Some major milestones on climate in Congress include:

 1992: Senate approves U.N.
 Framework Convention on Climate Change.
 The process of designing a global agreement to tackle climate change began in the early 1990s.
 In 1992, President George H.W.
 Bush signed the United Nations Framework Convention on Climate Change (UNFCCC), which committed all nations to take action and laid the foundation for future agreements.
 At the time, President Bush declared, “The United States fully intends to be the world’s pre-eminent leader in protecting the global environment.”
-The U.S. Senate gave its advice and consent to the treaty in October 1992.
+The U.S. Senate ratified the treaty in October 1992.

 1992: Renewable energy gets a boost.
 To help support the fledgling wind industry, Sen. Chuck Grassley (R-IA) added the renewable energy production tax credit to the 1992 Energy Policy Act, which has been critical in the rapid expansion of the wind energy industry.
 The tax credit has been extended in short stints – with occasional lapses – since then.
 An investment tax credit for solar energy installations was later added to the tax code through the Energy Policy Act of 2005.